howtographql/howtographql/src/pages/tutorials/graphql/basics/2-graphql-basics.md

 </Playground>

-This query would return a list of all users currently stored in the database.
+This query would return a list of all persons currently stored in the database.
 Here’s an example response:

 ```js(nocopy)
 {